landaudiogo/cc-tutorials-2023/k8s/README.md

 we can verify that these requests were load-balanced between the different pods selected by our service.

-List the pods you have available:
+To do so, list the pods you have available:
 ```bash
 kubectl get pods
 ```